JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 6. Use the provided run configuration: Run -> Run "JabRef Main"

 ### Set-up Eclipse
 1. Run `./gradlew run` to generate all resources and to check if jabref runs.
+(This step is only required once)
-2. Run `./gradlew eclipse`
+2. Run `./gradlew eclipse` (This has to be always execute, when there are new upstream changes)
 7. Copy the file Log4jPlugins.java from `build\generated\sources\annotationProcessor\java\main\org\jabref\gui\logging\plugins` to `org.jabref.gui.logging.plugins`
 8. Create a run/debug configuration for main class `org.jabref.JabRefLauncher`
 9. In the arguments tab enter the same runtime arguments as above for intellij.